 Coat of Arms – the Island of Sark

 The two lions on this coat of arms are taken from the crest of Normandy in neighbouring France.

 The Isle of Man

-It is becoming more and more popular to have flags for the various counties of the United Kingdom.
-Some of these are ancient flags that have been used for hundreds of years but there are now an increasing number of county flags that are recent creations.
-These flags add colour to the landscape and create a sense of identity for local people who are proud of their county and its traditions.
+It isn’t just countries that have their own flags, these days it is becoming more and more popular for the various counties of the United Kingdom to also bear their own flags.
+Some of these have been around for hundreds of years, however, there are now an increasing number of newly created county flags that are emerging.
+These county flags help add colour to the landscape and create a real sense of identity for the local people who have great pride in their county and are keen to keep its traditions.